SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 The main finding is that **cross-sector correlations increase dramatically during high-volatility regimes, causing diversification benefits to deteriorate when market stress is greatest.**

+## Key Results

+- **4 market regimes** selected using BIC from HMMs with 2–7 states.
+- **54 of 55 sector pairs** exhibit statistically significant increases in correlation between the lowest- and highest-volatility regimes after Bonferroni correction.
+- Technology–Utilities correlation increases from **0.065 to 0.777** between the lowest- and highest-volatility regimes.
+- Minimum-variance portfolio volatility increases from **1.2072 to 2.5822**, a **2.14× increase**.
+- The highest-volatility regime has an expected duration of approximately **21 trading days**, compared with **69 days** for the lowest-volatility regime.

 ---

 ## Question I aimed to answer: